dipendrashekhawat/AspNetCoreWebAppMongoDB/README.md

 # UserDetails - ASP.NET Core App with MongoDB

 A basic CRUD and search web application using ASP.NET Core MVC and MongoDB.

-- Written in C#, ASP.NET Core MVC and MongoDB, the application has features to add, update, delete and filter/search User Details.
+Written in C#, ASP.NET Core MVC and MongoDB, the application has features to add, update, delete and filter/search User Details.

-## Table of Content.
+## Table of Content

  - [Requirements](#requirements)
  - [Tech Stack](#tech-stack)